Picturing Misery: David Seymour’s ‘Children of Europe,’ 1948

-For months, from the spring of 1948 into the fall, Chim crisscrossed five European countries: Austria, Greece, Italy, Hungary and his native Poland.
+For months, after buying a new car, from the spring of 1948 into the fall, Chim crisscrossed five European countries: Austria, Greece, Italy, Hungary and his native Poland.
 In late December of that year, LIFE published a number of Seymour’s pictures, telling its readers:

 After almost four years of peace Christmas at last means more to Europe’s children than another dreary day in the midst of one more winter.
 Where for many there was only cold hunger, now there is some food and some warmth.
 Where there were no gifts, now there are some salvaged or new-made toys.
 In half a dozen nations this will be the brightest Christmas since the war’s beginning.
 But in Italy and Greece, Austria, Poland and Yugoslavia, millions will find Christmas more a day for wishing than for song.
 To bring home the misery of these children to American now enjoying the 84th Christmas since a war was fought on U.S. soil, photographer David Seymour traveled through five European countries on both sides of the Iron Curtain, [chronicling] scenes that were not necessarily typical but that best dramatize the enormous task [at hand].
 A frantic girl in a Polish institute speaks for millions who are only unhappy.
 An armless, blind boy in an Italian home conveys the wretchedness of thousands who cry for help because they cannot help themselves.